helto4real/hassio/presence.md

 # Setup a better presence
-I wanted to make a better precense in code rather than in Hass configurations.
+I wanted to make a better presence in code rather than in Hass configurations.
 It ended up with a appdaemon app that takes three different device trackers input and make a solid one.

 Checkout
 https://philhawthorne.com/making-home-assistants-presence-detection-not-so-binary/ if you want to know what inspired me.